Dismissed as a forgery, could a mysterious stone found near Roanoke’s ‘Lost Colony’ be real?

 The TV segment is goofy, but it brought up a valid and lingering question: Was it unfair to lump the first stone in with all the fakes?
 Could it perhaps be real?

 In the past few years, researchers have been taking another look.
 For one, the letters etched on the first stone look very different from the others.
-It doesn’t contain any suspiciously modern words, like the others do.
+It doesn’t contain any suspiciously modern words as the others do.
 Plus, Dare was “moderately educated,” Schrader says, and her husband was a stonemason.
 It’s reasonable to think she may have learned the skill from him.

 In 2016, Schrader had a sample of the stone analyzed by the University of North Carolina at Asheville, exposing the quartz’s bright white interior.